debezium/container-images/connect/0.8/README.md

 ### `OFFSET_STORAGE_TOPIC`

 This environment variable is required when running the Kafka Connect service.
 Set this to the name of the Kafka topic where the Kafka Connect services in the group store connector offsets.
-The topic must have a single partition and be highly replicated (e.g., 3x or more).
+The topic must have a large number of partitions (e.g., 25 or 50), be highly replicated (e.g., 3x or more) and should be configured for compaction.

 ### `BOOTSTRAP_SERVERS`